the-mainspring-ai/infinitime-documentation/docs/documentation/Company/Security Guides/pgp_setup.md

 2. **Encrypt & Sign**: Provide both Public and Signature Key files; leave Passphrase blank.
 3. **Encrypt & Sign with Passphrase**: Provide all three fields for maximum security.

+> **Important Security Note**: When choosing keys, consider the following:
+>
+> - Private keys should never be shared between different corporations or individuals
+> - Anyone with access to a private key can impersonate the owner and decrypt files
+> - Public keys can be freely distributed to intended recipients
+> - While InfiniTime provides default keys, using company-specific keys offers better security as default keys are distributed to all InfiniTime 7 customers

 ---

 ### 4. Applying PGP to Output Types